On completion of the A course in Political Science the students are expected to:

 Assessment The students are examined by means of a written exam (3 hp), participation at seminars and a short paper (3 hp) for the last seminar.

 Grades awarded for the seminars (including the written paper): Fail (U) – Pass (G).
 Grades awarded for the written exam: Fail (U) – Pass (G) – Pass with distinction (VG).

 International Politics 6.0 hp

 Learning outcomes This course provides students with an overview of the field of international politics and enhances the understanding of contemporary global issues and challenges.
-The course is designed to provide students with opportunities to develop basic communication (speaking, writing in active seminar participation), research, and analytical skills.
+The course is designed to provide students with opportunities to develop basic communication (e.g. speaking, writing, active seminar participation), research, and analytical skills.
 The course prepares students for intermediate (B) studies in this subfield and contributes to preparing students for higher levels studies and professional activities.

 Content The course focuses on the development of international politics in the 20th and 21st centuries, with a special emphasis on European experiences.
-A number of central theoretical traditions and perspectives on international politics are introduced including: realism, liberalism, constructivism, gender perspectives.
-In addition, key themes, methods and processes of international politics such as security, conflict and crisis management, international cooperation, and foreign policymaking are explored.
+A number of central theoretical traditions and perspectives on international politics are introduced including such as realism, liberalism, constructivism and gender perspectives.
+In addition to the theoretical perspectives, key themes and processes of international politics such as security, conflict and crisis management, international cooperation, and foreign policymaking are explored.